thkoch2001/tvlfyi_depot/README.md

 I'm attempting to amass a collection of packages that span a variety of languages while minimizing the costs of sharing the code.
-This also includes configuration for things like emacs, tmux, ssh, and other tools.
+This also includes configuration for things like emacs, ssh, and other tools.

 # Installation (Deprecated)